Grant-Giesbrecht/DDF/Syntax.md

   * __Vertical variable__ statements: Declares a 1D or 2D matrix variable over multiple lines

 ## Data Types
-KV files support a limited number of data types intended to cover a large number of use cases without using data structures that are native to one language but may be too specific to have true analogs in most other languages.
+DDF files support a limited number of data types intended to cover a large number of use cases without using data structures that are native to one language but may be too specific to have true analogs in most other languages.
 For that reason, version 2.0 supports only strings, booleans, doubles, and 1D and 2D matrices of these types.

 __But why tho??__ It might seem unnecessarily austere to limit the data types to 3 fundamental types, and I don't entirely disagree.
-However, it is core to the KV file design philosophy to be highly portable between languages so data read from KV files can be manipulated in any language in an intuitive way.
+However, it is core to the DDF file design philosophy to be highly portable between languages so data read from DDF files can be manipulated in any language in an intuitive way.
 Highly structured and nested storage formats obfuscate the available data and defeat this goal, even if they can store more data types.

 ## Version statement:
-The first line of every KV file must be a version statement in the format: `#VERSION $major$.$minor$`.
+The first line of every DDF file must be a version statement in the format: `#VERSION $major$.$minor$`.

 Ex: `#VERSION 2.0`.